Cheese stuffed sliders are an easy alternative to a traditional cheeseburger and as an added bonus, kids love them!

 (Seriously.)
 One of my kids used to hate that.
 And, for a children who ate string cheese like it was going out of style as little kids, a “plain burger” really took me by surprise.

 No cheese, no bun.

-Over the years that changed and he’s since come around to both cheese and a bun, but those early years were oddities, for sure.
+Over the years that has changed and now we’re all good with both cheese and a bun.
+Those early years were oddities, for sure.

-I never forced cheese on the boy, but the rest of us are kinda cheeseburger fanatics, and this no melty, gooey, cheesiness on a burger thing was, well, odd.
+I never forced cheese on anyone, but the rest of us are kinda cheeseburger fanatics, and this no melty, gooey, cheesiness on a burger thing was, well, odd.